 Unified Access Gateways are deployed in N+1 model.

 When each Unified Access Gateway has its own public IP for protocol traffic, load balancing is simpler, and less traffic is duplicated.

 A third-party load balancer such as Azure Load Balancer, AVI, or F5 LTM must be deployed to allow multiple Unified Access Gateway appliances and Connection Servers to be implemented in a highly available configuration.
 Azure Load Balancer can be used to load Balance UAG and Connection servers.
-See for more information.
+See Azure Load Balancer for more information.

 Table 6: Load Balancing Strategy

 The Azure Load Balancer was used to load balance Connection Servers, Unified Access Gateways and App Volumes Managers.

 The use of a load balancer allows the deployment of multiple management servers for each function, allowing for scale and redundancy.

 When direct external access for virtual desktops and published apps is required, configure a public IP address with Network Address Translation towards the Unified Access Gateway virtual IP of the load balancer.

 For external management or access to external resources, create an ExpressRoute to the tier 0 router.